-Example 2: The Project Charter will be reviewed by the project team and approved.
+Example 2: The Project Charter will be reviewed and approved by the project team.
 The final approval will be the Dean of Undergraduate Studies.

 The objective of the project should “clearly stated” and contain a “measure” of how to assess whether they have been achieved.
-It should be realistic, and include the objectives.
+It should be realistic and include objectives.
 It should follow the SMART protocol: